0xForerunner/zk-ctf/README.md

 yarn deploy-contracts
 ```

-The deploy script generates a random account and deploys the voting contract with it.
-It also uses the SponsoredFPC contract for fee payment.
-This is sufficient for testing with Sandbox, but is not suitable for production setup.
+The deploy script generates a few random accounts that repeatedly capture the flag from each other.

 The script also writes the deployment info to `.env` (which our web-app reads from).

-> Note that the script generates client proofs and it may take a couple of seconds.
+> Note that the script generates many client proofs and it may take a couple of seconds.
 For faster development, you can disable proving by calling with `PROVER_ENABLED=false` (Sandbox accepts transactions without a valid proof).

 4. Run the app (development mode):